john-science/python_for_scientists/classes/06_object_oriented_programming_1/lecture_06.md

 **Fun Fact**: when a "function" is part of a class, we call it a "method".

-What do we mean by "logical grouping"?
-Well, a class can contain any data or functions (methods) we want.
-But rather than just throwing random things together into a "class", we try to create classes where there is a logical connection between things.
-For instance, classes are often based on physical things (like students, beers, refineries, or wildfires).
-Other times, classes are based more abstract concepts, like line plots or meteorological databases.

-Classes are an abstraction technique.
-They help us organize groups of things that are logically connected.
-In this way the help us organize and reason about large amounts of code.
-If all the core ideas in a program are separated into classes, we can think about one class at a time and how it interacts with another class.
-This saves us from having to think about all the details our code at the same time.
+Classes can help you organize your code.
+Find a core concept or idea (like a file, a plot, or a database) and make a class out of it.
+This will help you organize your code and your thoughts.
+Things that belong to your idea will become variables or methods inside of the class.
+And when thinking about larger amounts of code we will only have to think about the logic of one class at a time.

 ### Classes are Blueprints

-A class is a blueprint of an idea.
-For instance, you might have a class for a `student`, but there might be many "objects" made from that `student` class.
-Each object would represent a `student` with different identifying information: `name`, `student_id`, `homework_grades`, `test_grades`.
-So, while `john` might be an "object" it is an "instance" of the class `student`.
+A class is a blueprint for an idea.

+First, some jargon.
+An "object" is a specific instance of a "class".
+For instance, if I have a "student" class, each "student" would have a few pieces of information attached to it: name, student id, grades, etc. But if I make a particular student named "beth", then we would say "beth is an object of the student class".
+Or we might say "an object is an instance of a class".

-Enough talk, let's look at some examples:
+Enough talk, let's look at an example:

     class Student(object):
         '''A Student is a person currently enrolled in this awesome course.